-Uma Thurman On Stage - Theater Credits, Bio and Tickets
+Uma Thurman On Stage - Theatre Credits, Bio and Tickets

 Uma Karuna Thurman was born on April 29, 1970 in Boston, Massachusetts.
 She grew up in Amherst and attended the Amherst Regional Middle School followed by Northfield Mount Hermon School, but would ultimately drop out in order to pursue a career in acting.

-After briefly appearing off-Broadway for Classic Stage Company in an adaptation of Molière’s The Misanthrope in 1999 and for The Public Theater in Book of the Dead (Second Avenue) in 2000, Ms. Thurman made her Broadway debut in Beau Willimon's The Parisian Woman, which ran from September 11, 2017, through to March 11, 2018, at the Hudson Theatre.
+After briefly appearing off Broadway for Classic Stage Company in an adaptation of Molière’s The Misanthrope in 1999 and for The Public Theater in Book of the Dead (Second Avenue) in 2000, Thurman made her Broadway debut in Beau Willimon's The Parisian Woman, which ran from September 11, 2017 to March 11, 2018 at the Hudson Theatre.